christinecardoso/gtd/Untitled.md

 - [ ] Respond to doctor
 - [ ] pho
 - [ ] palm beach ideas
-- [ ] wine country in south america
 - [ ] Focus groups
 - [ ] Restaurant checks (get paid)
 - [ ] Dress shop that you coordinate with doggy out for the day rescues (cat cafe/dog cafe )